green-fox-academy/chama-malachite/Nagios.md

 You can make these servers with Terraform or Pulumi, which will not be discussed here, only the contents of the shell scripts to be specified as *user_data*.
 **Important!** When you are configuring the security group for `STBM`, you need to allow access to the *NRPE* port (5666) from `NAGIOS` (basically add port 5666 to your ingress ports in the security group you are making).

+The following scripts have comments included explaining every step of the process.

-## The script to set up the server with Nagios on Ubuntu 18.04
+## The script to set up the server with Nagios (`NAGIOS`) on Ubuntu 18.04

 ```
 #!/bin/bash